What are token swaps?

 Access dApps across blockchains

 Cross-chain bridges allow you to access decentralized applications (dApps) on different blockchains by moving assets across multiple chains.
-For example, if you’re a Bitcoin user, you can explore dapps on the Ethereum blockchain with wBTC.
+For example, if you're a Bitcoin user, you can explore dApps on the Ethereum blockchain with wrapped Bitcoin (wBTC).

-Further, developers get the flexibility to build multi-chain protocols and tap into the audience on multiple chains.
-Developers can also leverage the large audience base on a popular blockchain like Ethereum to gain traction for their project and initiate a token migration after launching their blockchain.
+Further, developers get the added flexibility to build multi-chain protocols and tap into the audience on multiple chains.
+Devs can also leverage the large audience base on a popular blockchain like Ethereum to gain traction for their project and initiate a token migration after launching their blockchain.

 Disadvantages of token swaps